jonathanrocher/ets_tutorial/README.md

 ## Contributing
-### Code structure
-[TODO]

 ### Rules for contributing to the repository
 Contributing to this repository requires:
-1. to make a Pull Request
+1. to fork the repository, branch off of master, create a branch with changes, and  make a Pull Request
-2. all code contributed must be pep8 compliant
+2. All code contributed must be `flake8` compliant.
-3. all unit tests must pass
+3. All unit tests must pass.